telerik/kendo-ui-core/docs-aspnet/document-processing.md

 * `Telerik.Documents.Flow.FormatProviders.Pdf.nupkg`&mdash;The package allows for exporting flow documents, such as `DOCX` and `RTF`, to PDF.
 * `Telerik.Documents.SpreadsheetStreaming.nupkg`&mdash;The main package for generating huge spreadsheet files while using minimum resources.
 * `Telerik.Documents.Fixed.nupkg`&mdash;The package is required when processing PDF documents.
+* `Telerik.Documents.CMapUtils.nupkg`&mdashProvides a default implementation for getting the data of a predefined CMap table by a given name.
+The package is optional and you will need to include a reference to it only if you need to process documents with [CMap tables](https://docs.telerik.com/devtools/document-processing/libraries/radpdfprocessing/concepts/cmaps).
 * `Telerik.Zip.nupkg`&mdash;The package is required when working with zipped formats, such as `DOCX` and `XLSX`, and PDF.

 >In case you need a version of Telerik Document Processing compatible with [.NET Framework 4.0](https://dotnet.microsoft.com/download/dotnet-framework/net40) or later, check the suites which you can use to obtain the binaries from in the [Installing on Your Computer](https://docs.telerik.com/devtools/document-processing/getting-started/installing-on-your-computer) help topic.